Weekend Classes 2024

 What to Bring: Please bring your own makeup kit (recommended list provided), Lucinda will also bring additional colorful paints, eyeshadows, and glitters to add some extra fun and creativity!

-Hair Hanging Talk
+Hair Hanging Tal

 / with Nicole Malbeuf (2025)